Zyhod/Vieno/README.md

 __*May 31st, 2022*__
 - Created/Set Up Example Command Group.
+- Added ability to define whether a character is an Original, Fan, or Canon character.
+- Added ability to define what instance/story/campaign a character comes from.
+- Added ability to look up a Mun's characters based on Original, Fan, Canon, or 'Unspecified'.

 __*May 30th, 2022*__
 - ~~Added a Strike Command in order to remove Character Information in all Fields except `name`.~~